xHybred/Hybred-Shaders/README.md

 **ReShade Limitations**

-ReShade has no access to the view matrix, as a result it can't combat specular aliasing or pixel crawl well, a game added version is much more efficient as a result, similar to ReShade TAA it is hampered a bit.
+- ReShade has no access to the view matrix, as a result it can't combat specular aliasing or pixel crawl, a game added version is much more efficient as a result

-All AA shaders are technologically hampered to some degree due to rendering after UI and post-processunf or lacking game data, but some shaders it's more important than others.
+- ReShade can only sample against a 2d image of the game, not against the actual geometry

+- This one isn't a ReShade limitation but currently the shader does not do edge detection, this is something that can improve in future iterations

 **Resources**